rollerworks/search/Resources/doc/Doctrine/orm/index.rst

 .. note::

-    If your using multiple Entity Managers, this must be configured for all Entity Managers used by the RecordFilter.
+    If you use multiple Entity Managers, this must be configured for all Entity Managers used by the ``RecordFilter``.

 WhereBuilderFactory
 -------------------

-The WhereBuilder Factory uses Doctrine ORM for creating WHERE cases based in the FieldSets defined in your configuration.
+The ``WhereBuilder Factory`` uses Doctrine ORM for creating WHERE cases based in the ``FieldSets`` defined in your configuration.

-To enable WhereBuilder Factory you must add the following to your config file.
+To enable the ``WhereBuilder Factory`` you must add the following to your config file.

 .. configuration-block::